My Knight In Shining Armour

 On Golden Pond deserves the title of “something you don’t see every day”.
 Movies which deal with old age don’t usually become box office hits in a world obsessed with being young, yet On Golden Pond became the 2nd highest grossing film of 1981.
 Plus it stars two elderly actors who hadn’t appeared in a major box office picture in over a decade.

-Katharine Hepburn is one badass old lady in this film.
+Katharine Hepburn is one badass old lady in On Golden Pond.
 Just look at the scene in which jumps of a boat and into a lake to save her husband and nephew and doing he own stunts too.
 She also reportedly told Jane Fonda on set that she hated her but watching their scenes together you’d never know it but she’s Kate, she can hate whoever she wants.
 Plus it’s nifty to hear old stars curse, as well as flipping the bird.
 Norman and Ethel Thayer represent the old couple I believe most people would strive to be, married for decades but still madly in love with each other as ever.